Challenge

 We conducted ethnographic research by shadowing pharmacists, technicians, and operations staff, mapping the entire pharmacy service journey from prescription drop-off to pickup.
 This revealed gaps in communication, efficiency, and compliance — issues rooted as much in process as in software.

 Using a service blueprint, we connected frontstage (customer-facing) and backstage (operational) systems to align people, tools, and data across the organization.
-Our insights informed improvements across Medly’s internal suite — from customer service and delivery tools to mobile experiences — ensuring cohesion across every touchpoint.
+Our insights informed improvements across Medly’s internal suite, from customer service and delivery tools to mobile experiences, creating cohesion across every touchpoint.

 We benchmarked digital and physical pharmacies to define a hybrid operating model, prioritizing inventory tracking, prescription transfers, and integrations with digital prescription services.
 I led the creation of the design system and partnered with cross-functional teams to ensure consistency, scalability, and usability across all products.